 All students applying to the College for Years 7 to 10 must complete an assessment.
 The assessment is an online Cognitive Ability Assessment (CAT).
 It contains Verbal, Non-verbal, Quantitative and Spatial reasoning questions and students will take between 1.5 and 2 hours to complete the assessment.

 A Confidential Academic Reference is requested for all applicants from outside the Dubai area.
-On occasion a Confidential Academic Reference may be requested for a Dubai based applicant.
+On occasion, a Confidential Academic Reference can be requested for a Dubai based applicant.
 Jumeirah College will request the reference directly from the applicant’s current school who will then return the reference to the Jumeirah College Registration Office.

-The current minimum grades students need to achieve as an entry requirement to A levels for 2020-2021 academic year are: four B (level 6) grades and two C (level 5/4) grades at GCSE, two of which must be English Language (as a first language) and Mathematics.
+The current minimum grades a student needs to achieve as an entry requirement to Year 12 for 2021-22 academic year are: four B (level 6) grades and two C (level 5/4) grades at GCSE, two of which must be English Language (as a first language) and Mathematics.

 In order to study a subject at A level, students will be expected to have gained at least a grade B (level 6) in that subject at GCSE.
-However, some subjects have higher or additional requirements, therefore please refer to the subject specific pages in the prospectus for exact entry criteria.
+However, some subjects have higher or additional requirements.

 Required Documents: All Year Groups